liberland/docs/blockchain/judiciary/initial_proposal.md

 ### Impact
 With our solution, we're introducing a centralized-decentralized entity capable of determining the intentions behind actions.
 This entity will have the power to overturn transactions by reversing them or creating opposing transactions.
 In situations involving malicious or bad faith intentions, the judiciary will evaluate and, if necessary, counteract such actions.

+This system allows a much wider array of business to occur on-chain since business relations governed by traditional (not smart) contracts can be enforceable and made partially algorithmic.
+People will be secure in that on-chain systems will ensure they get paid for their (offline or online, off-chain or on-chain) work, and there will be an authority to resolve disputes over the obligations agreed between the parties.

 ## Functionality: Dispute Resolution

 ### Mediation